 Everything Sucks!
 (2018)

-While it wasn’t perfect, the show hailed from writers Ben York Jones & Michael Mohan was reminiscent of NBC’s Freaks and Geeks, following two groups of high school misfits – an audiovisual club and a drama club – as they collided in 1996 Oregon.
-For those on the favorable side of the review pool (us included), the show was a charming throwback to an era that echoed many of our childhoods.
+For those on the favorable side of the review pool (us included), the show is a charming throwback to an era that echoes many of our childhoods.
 The fact that it was axed so soon proves that everything really does suck.
 (Grrr, first world problems!)

 F is for Family (2015 – )